White House shifts from raising alarms to reopening country

+He said the White House is also considering asking Congress to provide liability protection for employers in case their workers or customers fall sick.
+“We want small businesses to have some confidence that if they do reopen, they'll stay open,” Kudlow said.

-The outbreak has infected over 2.5 million people and killed about 180,000 around the world, including more than 45,000 in the U.S., according to a tally compiled by Johns Hopkins University.
-(AP) AMS AMS
+The outbreak has infected over 2.5 million people and killed about 180,000 around the world, including more than 46,000 in the U.S., according to a tally compiled by Johns Hopkins University from official government figures, though the true numbers are believed to be far higher.
+Mark Schlesinger, a Yale professor of health policy, said it's going to take time “for people to re-equilibrate emotionally, and it's very hard to predict how long.”
+Even if people worried about their economic situation want to get back to work, “There may be permanent behavioral changes in how people do business and interact as a society.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)